peter-nagy1/Deep-Grader/README.md

 ## Fine-Tune
 We provide fine-tuning settings for automatic program grading.

-Example training of Deep Grader using UniXcoder as the encoder on Python data using the question independent setting.
+Example training of Deep Grader using UniXcoder as the encoder on Python data using the question independent setting:
 ```
 python run.py \
     --model_name deep_grader \